The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in New York, US

 Offers Telehealth

-Sina Khasani is a Neurologist in Brooklyn, New York.
+Sina Khasani is a Neurologist practicing medicine in Brooklyn, New York.
 Dr. Khasani is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Seizures, Neurotoxicity Syndromes, Generalized Tonic-Clonic Seizure, and Opsoclonus-Myoclonus Syndrome.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Neurotoxicity Syndromes, Generalized Tonic-Clonic Seizure, and Opsoclonus-Myoclonus Syndrome.

 Advanced in Opsoclonus-Myoclonus Syndrome